Learning Support Services for Students with Disabilities (LSS) Electronic Text (e-text) Conversion Policy

 - While conversion is in progress, the student may check the book out from the LSS office if needed.
 This will necessarily lengthen the time it takes LSS to complete the conversion and release the book to the student.

-To arrange for taped textbooks/scanned texts:
+To arrange for audio textbooks/scanned texts:

 Submit a copy of your course syllabi to Learning Support Services (LSS) Office.
 We will assign a membership for audiobook downloads from Learning Ally.
 If the textbook is not available on audiobook, then we will need to scan your textbook and convert it into an e-reader format.